We are excited to confirm that the program will run in summer 2022!

 Q: Will this be a remote, hybrid, or on-campus opportunity?

-A: We are currently working to make this an on-campus opportunity but recognize that with the changing circumstances this may become either hybrid (on-campus for some and remote for others) or fully remote.
+A: This is an on-campus opportunity but recognize that with the changing circumstances this may become either hybrid (on-campus for some and remote for others) or fully remote.
 We will update the website with the latest information as we have it.
 If you have extenuating circumstances that would permit only your remote participation, please still apply but note this in your application.

 Q: Who should write my letter of recommendation?